It happened in Dhahran in Saudi Arabia.

 I argued then that he was too weak to take the whipping as he was very slender, but the judges did not care.

-The Commanding Officer of the jail (a police Major) always sat at his desk in his office just inside the building and I was required to meet him before I could visit Menon.
-He always stank of alcohol and smoked cigars.
-He often laughed at me and said my friend would die from the lashing for his crime.
+The Commanding Officer of the jail (a police Major) always sat at his desk in his office just inside the building and I was required to meet him before I could visit Shankar.
+He always stank of alcohol and smoked long Cuban cigars.
+He laughed at me and said my friend would die from the lashing for his crime.
 I hated that man.

 I arranged a meeting with our Saudi Arabian sponsor and partner in the business and repeated the story I had heard.
 He listened but did not say anything about helping.
 He just said, “Inshallah, justice will be done.”